-E-bills for Spring pre-registration will be issued on November 18, 2013.
-Payment is due December 10, 2013.
-Non-payment of this bill by December 10, 2013 will result in Spring classes being cancelled.
+Summer I E-bills will be issued on May 2nd.
+Payment is due on May 18th.
+Non-payment of this bill will result in summer I class cancellation.

 Collections of past due balances for students not enrolled.